-Residents experience 2 months of training in Neurology, 2 months of Consultation & Liaison, 1-2 months in Emergency Psychiatry, 1 month in Geriatric Psychiatry, 1 month in Addiction Psychiatry, and 4 months of advanced training in Inpatient Psychiatry.
+Residents experience 2 months of training in Neurology, 2 months of Consultations & Liaison, 1-2 months in Emergency Psychiatry, 1 month in Geriatric Psychiatry, 1 month in Addiction Psychiatry, and 4 months of advanced training in Inpatient Psychiatry.

-Residents spend this whole year in Brookdale's Outpatient Clinics treating adults, adolescents, and children under supervision.
+Resident spend this whole year in Brookdale's Outpatient Clinics treating adults, adolescents, and children under supervision.
 They develop skills in all 5 required psychiatric treatment modalities.
 In addition, they conduct group therapy and family therapy.

 Residents choose electives to tailor the final phase of training to their individual needs, interests, and professional goals, while continuing their outpatient rotation on a part-time basis.
 They also complete rotations in forensic psychiatry and community psychiatry.
 A chief residency is offered to the resident who has distinguished him- or herself by academic excellence and leadership.

 To support residents through this rigorous training, they receive both individual and group supervision from attending psychiatrists as well as psychotherapists.
 They also participate in a weekly residents-only forum to discuss training-related issues and challenges.
-If these issues cannot be resolved by mutual support, the Chief Resident can seek resolution from the Training Director or Hospital Administration.
+If these issues cannot be resolved by mutual support, the Chief Resident can seek resolution from the Training Director of Hospital Administration.